slickexo2/onlyoffice/README.md

     onlyoffice.documentserver.accessOnly=false

 Allowing access from any host, if no other security protection implemented, **strongly not recommended** as mentioned RESTful end-points can be accessed by anyone (doesn't check eXo credentials to allow the Document Server work with them).

+### Events

+OnlyOffice add-on publishes some eXo listener events to let end-user apps listen on them and build required data/output for collecting stats or other purposes.

+The add-on broadcasts such events (the constants are available in OnlyofficeEditorService interface):

+    EDITOR_OPENED_EVENT - exo.onlyoffice.editor.opened
+    EDITOR_CLOSED_EVENT - exo.onlyoffice.editor.closed
+    EDITOR_SAVED_EVENT - exo.onlyoffice.editor.saved
+    EDITOR_VERSION_EVENT - exo.onlyoffice.editor.version
+    EDITOR_ERROR_EVENT - exo.onlyoffice.editor.error

+The opened and closed events are published when an user opens or closes the editor relatively.
+The saved event appears when the last user has closed a document and its content has been saved.
+The version event is published when a new version of a document has been created due to coediting or autosave time.
+The error event appears when an error has occured while working with the Document Server.

+The data object passed to the event has DocumentStatus class which contains some useful information for end-user apps.
+For example, it contains the config, that has a full information about the editor, including the opened and closed times (for the opened and closed events).
+The coEdited field helps to figure out the original reason of the version event (true means that the version has been created becouse of coediting, false - due to autosave timer)